 It prevents them from spending time on other things

 Elementary school children don’t have a lot of time between coming home from school and going to sleep.
 Once they have to do homework, their time is even more restricted.
-Children today don’t get enough exercise or time outdoors, giving rise to the malady of ‘nature deficit disorder’, which takes its toll on their mental and physical well-being.
-Homework also stops children from being able to spend time bonding with their family, forming friendships, developing hobbies or just deal with boredom. unstructured playtime is vital for child development in the elementary years and because of homework, today’s kids aren’t getting enough of it.
+Children today don’t get enough exercise or time outdoors, giving rise to the malady of “nature deficit disorder,” which can take its toll on their mental and physical well-being.
+Homework also may prevent children from being able to spend more time bonding with their family, forming friendships, developing hobbies or just deal with boredom.
+The latter is important, as unstructured playtime is vital for child development in the elementary years.

 Three reasons why homework should be assigned in elementary school